GHS Courses

 Students study the movement for environmental justice within the broader context of U.S. land use and development to understand environmental racism's prevalence and how it can be addressed; topics include pollution, health, food access, transportation and agricultural practice to land loss, public space, and infrastructure; exploration of perspectives on the environment and environmentalism.
 Same as AFAM:2770, SOC:2770.

-GHS:3010 Identifying and Developing a Global Health Project 3 s.h.
+GHS:3010 Social Science Approaches to Global Health 3 s.h.

-Review of major components of global health related research process; preparation for a local or international project which addresses a global health issue in a systematic way.
+Review of major components of research in the social sciences as they apply to global health topics; preparation for academic pursuits or careers that utilize research to address global health issues in a systematic way.
 Same as IGPI:3011.

 GHS:3011 Global Research: Strategies and Skills 1 s.h.